 What if someone told you there was a food that could improve your child's brain and heart health, takes only minutes to prepare and is packed with protein?
-Fish does all this and more, yet many families are strangers to this nutritious food.
+Fish does all this and more, yet many families are strangers to this power food.
 Kids and adults may be turned off by fish's smell or they haven't developed a taste for it.
 However, if parents have a positive attitude about serving and eating fish, their kids will follow along.

 But What About Mercury?

-Nearly all fish contain trace amounts of methylmercury, an environmental contaminant.
+Parents often wonder if they should feed their children fish.
+After all, nearly all fish contain trace amounts of methylmercury, an environmental contaminant.
 In large amounts, all forms of mercury are toxic to nerve cells and can cause vision problems, poor coordination and learning impairments.

 The U.S. Food and Drug Administration and Environmental Protection Agency advise serving 1 to 2 two-ounce servings of fish to children per week, beginning at age two.
 Fish lowest in mercury include salmon and tilapia, while fish highest in mercury include swordfish and orange roughy.
 For a complete listing, visit the FDA website.